-RFCx Arbimon possesses a complete and detailed list of all mammals, birds and frogs of the world.
+RFCx Arbimon possesses a detailed list of mammals, birds and frogs around the world.
 If the species is unavailable, type unknown in the search box and select a Sp# and the sound type from the drop-down menu.
 If you would like to see your species name in our platform, please contact us at firstname.lastname@example.org.

 Why does my completed job (e.g. classification, soundscapes) not appear in the analyses page?